For information on scholarships provided through the Foundation select Foundation Scholarships on the left hand side of their website.

 A Parent or Legal Guardian of a child currently enrolled in a NH Family Centered Early Supports and Services Program or An Employee (full or part time) of a NH Family Centered Early Supports and Services Agency (FCESS).
 For information on this scholarship, from CCSNH home page select Financial Aid and then FCESS.

 The Single Parent and Displaced Homemaker Program is a program run by Nashua Community College to assist financially disadvantaged single parents, displaced homemakers, and single pregnant women with the cost of attending our college in preparation for high skill, high wage, or high demand occupations in current or emerging professions.
+The Carl D. Perkins Career and Technical Education Improvement Act of 2006 provides grant funding for this program.
+Awards will vary based on availability of funds.
+The program mandates two meetings with an Academic Coach during the semester in which a student receives the award.
 Further information and the application are available here.

 The NH Student Service Leadership Corps at Nashua Community College offers opportunities for students to make substantial contributions to serve his/her community and college through service and leadership.
 For completing 300 hours of service per academic year, the Corps member will earn an educational voucher and small stipend.
 For program application and information about the NH Student Service Leadership Corps, please call the Service Learning Coordinator at (603) 578-8909.